osgi/osgi.enroute/osgi.enroute.web.simple.provider/readme.md

-Of course, the URL starting with `/bnd/osgi.enroute.web.example` is not very friendly, so you would either use a front-end proxy (such as ngnix) or a `ConditionalServlet` (see below) at the front end to accept more frienly URLs, and then forward to the correct internal path.
+Of course, the URL starting with `/bnd/osgi.enroute.web.example` is not very friendly, so you would either use a front-end proxy (such as ngnix) or a `ConditionalServlet` (see below) at the front end to accept more friendly URLs, and then forward to the correct internal path.

 The `BundleFileServer` tracks all bundles having a `/static/[BSN]` folder, and serves these resources via http on the `/bnd/[BSN]` path.
+Any bundle that contains such a folder is included in the list of segregated content web application bundles.

 Note that the BundleFileServer is unforgiving about paths.
 It will not append "/" to a directory or "index.html" to a path ending in "/".
 The exact matching path is required.
+If you want redirection, you should use the `RedirectServer`.

-### Mixins
+### Mixin content

-The principle of mixins is similar to the segregated content described above, but the WebServer does not ensure content segregation.
+The principle of mixin content is similar to the segregated content described above, but the WebServer does not ensure content segregation.
 This means that instead of serving a self-contained application from a single bundle, it is possible to mix content from different bundles together in a composed application.
 As above, the static files are shipped in the `/static` directory, but this time,